pdoehle/swc-notes/python.md

 - Since lists can be large and take up lots of memory, Python didn't copy a new list into `primes`.
 It labeled the same list in memory with two variable names.
 Changing the underlying list showed up in both variables.

-- If we want a new list copied over, we must exlicitly tell Python to create another copy of the list using the `list()` function.
+- If we want a new list copied over, we must explicitly tell Python to create another copy of the list using the `list()` function.

 ```python
 odds = [1, 3, 5, 7]